Better safety and operational continuity using Tangram’s automated detection feature

 Reduce mine plan deviations by automating mine plan spatial compliance.

-Minimize risks and dangers with integrated geotechnical monitoring and surveillance for pits, waste dumps, leaching pads, and dams.
+Minimise risks and dangers with integrated geotechnical monitoring and surveillance for pits, waste dumps, leaching pads, and dams.